teqfw/dem/README.md

 ## .dat

 All DEM nodes are branches except `.dat` nodes. `.dat` nodes contain main information about database structure.
-Assignment of this information depend from it placement in the DEM.
+Assignment of this information depends from it placement in the DEM.

 ### DEM[.dat]

-`.dat` node directly under the `DEM` means that described structure should be placed into appropriate branch in common DEM when some DEM structures are merged:
+`.dat` node directly under the `DEM` is a `string` and means that described structure should be placed into appropriate branch in common DEM when some DEM structures are merged:

     {
       "DEM": {